siddhipra2804-a11y/habit_tracker/product_backlog.md

 ### Description: As a user, I want to see a chart of my completed habits for each day of the week so that I can quickly identify trends in my progress.
 ### Priority: High

+## 8. Display weekly progress

+### Title: Display weekly progress
+### Description: As a user, I want to see my daily progress for each habit on the homepage, so that I can easily monitor my progress.
+### Priority: High

 # 3) Profile Page

 ## 1. Navigate to profile